codewind-resources/design-documentation/codewindServer/CodewindOperator.md

 ## How it works

-Codewind-Operator monitors running instances and compares them against requested workload.
+Codewind-Operator is built on the operator-sdk and monitors running instances comparing what is running against a requested workload.
 By monitoring what has been requested compared to what is currently running on the cluster, the Codewind-Operator has an ability to provision new Codewinds or remove Codewinds or launch support pods like "Codewind-Performance" on demand.

-To achieve this, the Codewind-Operator adds two new custom resources `Codewind` and `Keycloak`
+To achieve this, the Codewind-Operator adds two new custom resource definitions (CRD) for  `Codewind` and `Keycloak`

-By creating a custom resource in Kubernetes with a piece of yaml code such as:
+Deploying a Keycloak service is carried out with a piece of yaml code such as:

 ```
 apiVersion: codewind-operator.eclipse.org/v1alpha1